Live-Software-Developer/Jupiter-Jots/ReadMe.md

    - Click on the **Load unpacked** button that appears in the top-left corner.

 5. **Select the Extension Folder**
-   - If you cloned the repository, navigate to the folder named `jupiter_jots_chrome_extension` and select it.
+   - If you cloned the repository, navigate to the folder named `dist` and select it.
-   - If you downloaded the repository as a ZIP file, unzip it first, then select the extracted `jupiter_jots_chrome_extension` folder.
+   - If you downloaded the repository as a ZIP file, unzip it first, then select the extracted `dist` folder.

 The extension will now be installed and available in Chrome.
 You can pin it to the toolbar for easy access.